The 2016 Festival will run from 27 August to 4 September

 Owl Magic will be with us every day and on both weekends there will be on stage entertainment, street performers on the Promenade and an aerobatic display.
 A fun fair will also be present on the Promenade throughout the Festival.

-The Party at the Pencil, organised by North Ayrshire Council, will be held from 7.30 to 9.30 pm on Saturday 3 September with The Vikings providing the battle re-enactment and burning of a Viking longship.
-The event concludes with a spectacular fireworks display.
+The Party at the Pencil will be held the evening of Saturday 3 September with the burning of a Viking longshipand a spectacular fireworks display.

 To get a flavour of our Festival, please view this video produced for us in 2015 by James Willetts https://www.youtube.com/watch?v=ZJnZJkvp_xo